Skip to contents

 To construct the logistic calibration curve (see How do we construct a calibration curve?), we fit the model \[\begin{align*} \text{logit}(E[{}_{*} y_i | {}_{*} \widehat{\pi}_i]) = \alpha + \zeta \ \text{logit}({}_{*} \widehat{\pi}_i) \end{align*}\] Here, \(\zeta\) corresponds to the calibration slope.
 The calibration intercept from the val.prob function from the rms package corresponds to \(\alpha \neq \alpha_c\).

 In the CalibrationCurves package, the calibration intercept corresponds to \(\alpha_c\) which assesses the calibration in the large.
-Using this formulation, the calibration intercept indicates whether the predicted risks are under- or overestimated on average and this is conform with the definition of the calibration intercept in the article ‘A calibration hierarchy for risk models was defined: from utopia to empirical data’ (and other articles published on this topic) (Van Calster et al., 2016, 2019).
+Using this formulation, the calibration intercept indicates whether the predicted risks are under- or overestimated on average and this is conform with the definition of the calibration intercept in the article ‘A calibration hierarchy for risk models was defined: from utopia to empirical data’ (and other articles published on this topic) (Van Calster et al. 2016, 2019).
 We compute \(\alpha_c\) using \[\begin{align*} \text{logit}(E[{}_{*} y_i | {}_{*} \widehat{\pi}_i]) = \alpha_c + \text{offset}(\text{logit}({}_{*} \widehat{\pi}_i)). \end{align*}\] where we fix \(\zeta = 1\) by including \(\text{logit}({}_{*} \widehat{\pi}_i)\) as an offset variable.

 Consequently, both types of calibration intercepts need to be interpreted differently: